-All DSM Programs Variant (P13-Max DSM)
+All DSM Programs Variant (P13-All DSM)

-This variant forces the maximum level of demand response and energy efficiency available in years 2026-2042 in addition to what is selected in the P-MM portfolio.
-This variant serves as a bookend analysis to assess the practicality of pursing all possible DSM bundles and programs.
-This scenario does not change any other resource selections, but does seek to define dispatch, emissions and costs when this level of DSM programs is implemented.
-The changes to DSM are summarized in Figure 9.24.
-By the end of the study 3,128 MW of energy efficiency and 871 MW of demand response are implemented.
+The Include all DSM variant forces the model to select all demand response and energy efficiency available in addition to what is selected in the P-MM portfolio.
+This scenario does not change any other resource selections, but does seek to define dispatch, emissions and costs if all DSM programs are implemented.
+The changes to DSM selections are summarized in Figure 9.24.
+By the end of the study 3,128 MW of energy efficiency and 871 MW of demand response are selected.